bonsaiviking/TarPyt/README.md

 * Base response on a hash of the request, so it's consistent?
 * Infinite redirects
 * False positives for scanners: SQLi (database errors), etc.
+* abstract-out the functionality to use with WSGI, FastCGI, etc.

 Attacks
 -------